ddev/ddev/docs/users/troubleshooting.md

 * Misconfigured docroot: If the docroot isn't where the webserver thinks it is, then the webserver won't find the index.php.
 Look at your .ddev/config.yaml to verify it has a docroot that will lead to the index.php.
 It should be a relative path from the project root to the directory where the index.php is.
 * Missing index.php: There may not be an index.php or index.html in your project.
 * Docker not mounting your code: If you `ddev ssh` and `ls` and there's nothing there, Docker may not be mounting your code.
 See [docker installation](./docker_installation.md) for testing docker install.
-(Is Docker, the drive or directory where your project is must be shared.
+Docker, the drive or directory where your project is must be shared.

 ## `ddev start` fails and logs contain "failed (28: No space left on device)" - Docker File Space